avatao/avatao-blog/_posts/2017-4-6-Learn-to-build-secure-software.md

 threat model in mind.
 Threat modeling motivates you to identify all the information that might affect the security of your software.
 A good threat model helps you to collect and categorize weaknesses that your software can have.

-We suggest you to have a threat model in each phase of your software development lifecycle.
+We suggest you to have a threat model in each phase of your SDLC.
 For example, before you start writing even a single line of code for your brand new web service, it's worth investing some time into the security pitfalls of available programming languages and web frameworks.
 Personally, I really like [Angular 4 (was released a few weeks ago)](https://angular.io/) where security was taken into account from the very beginning.